 Rev. Thomas Rawson Birks (23 September 1810 – 19 July 1883)

 Thomas was born in Staveley in Derbyshire and was the son of Thomas and Sarah (née Rawson) Birks.
 He was baptised at Soresby Street Non-Conformist Church on 1 July 1813.
 Thomas Birks (Snr) was a tenant farmer under the Duke of Devonshire.
 Thomas was educated first at Chesterfield and then at the Dissenting College at Mill Hill in London.
-He went up to Trinity College, Cambridge in October 1829 aged 19 years old, having been awarded both a sizarship and scholarship.
+At the age of 19, he went up to Trinity College, Cambridge in October 1829 having been awarded both a sizarship and scholarship.
 Thomas got his BA (2nd wrangler) in 1834, his MA in 1837 and was appointed as a Fellow in 1834.
-In his third undergraduate year he won the English declamation prize and as the holder of the prize delivered a speech in the hall of Trinity.
-He spoke on ‘Mathematical and Moral Certainty’ and his skills as a powerful speaker were noted at the time.
+In his third undergraduate year he won the English declamation prize and as the holder of the prize delivered a speech entitled ‘Mathematical and Moral Certainty’ and his skills as a powerful speaker were noted at the time.
 He worked as a Tutor at Trinity College from 1834-36.
 He was ordained as a deacon in 1837, and as a priest in 1841.

 The twins Ernest and Herbert were born on 24 January 1856 and Elizabeth Birks died a week later on 31 January, most probably as a complication from childbirth.
 Ernest, one of the twins died aged less than 6 months old.
-Kelshall had a small population of less than 300 people which said to have allowed Thomas enough time to write extensively.
+Kelshall had a small population of less than 300 people which is said to have allowed Thomas enough time to write extensively.
 During his years at Kelsall he published books such as ‘Modern Rationalism’ (1853), ‘Modern Astronomy’, ‘The Two latter visions of Daniel’ and The Inspiration of the Scriptures’ (1853).
-In 1843 and 1844 he won the Seatonian Prize at Trinity, which was for the best poem on a sacred subject.
-However the death of Elizabeth meant he died not publish for several years.
-In 1861 he published ‘The Bible and Modern Thought’ which was an important work on theological thinking.
+In 1843 and 1844 he won the Seatonian Prize at Trinity, which was awarded for the best poem on a sacred subject.
+However the death of Elizabeth meant he did not publish for several years until 1861 which saw the publication of ‘The Bible and Modern Thought’ an important work on theological thinking.

-Thomas Birks married for a second time to Georgiana Agnes Douglas (née Beresford) (c.1829-1921) on 17 May 1866 at Christ Church, Clifton, Bristol.
+On 17 May 1866 Thomas Birks Georgiana Agnes Douglas (née Beresford) (c.1829-1921) at Christ Church, Clifton, Bristol.
 Georgiana had been born in Halifax in Nova Scotia, and was the widow of Major James Douglas (1818-1858).
 In 1866 he also took up the position of Vicar of Holy Trinity Church, Cambridge, a position he held until 1877.
-He worked an examiner for the Theological Tripos (1867-1868) and was the Knightsbridge Professor of Moral Philosophy (1872-1883).
-Thomas Birks was highly influential within the church at the time and a gift oratator, but his views were controversial as he sought to resolve the relationship between theology and science.
-His inaugural lecture as Professor was on the subject of ‘The Present Importance of Moral Science’ – the appointment came with an annual salary of £300.
+He worked as an examiner for the Theological Tripos (1867-1868) and was appointed the Knightsbridge Professor of Moral Philosophy (1872-1883), which came with an annual salary of £300.
+Thomas Birks was highly influential within the church at the time and a gift orator, but his views were controversial as he sought to resolve the relationship between theology and science.
+His inaugural lecture as Professor was on the subject of ‘The Present Importance of Moral Science’.
 He continued to publish works such as ‘Modern Physical Fatalism and the Doctrine of Evolution’ (1876) and ‘Supernatural Revelation (1877).
-He was the Secretary of the Evangelical Alliance for 21 years, and it was said that he wished to stem ‘as he believed the tendency of so many of the clergy of the Church of England towards Romanism’.
-So great were his powers of speeches that he was reported to say as much in half an hour as an ordinary speaker would say in an hour.
+He was the Secretary of the Evangelical Alliance for 21 years, and it was said that he wished to stop ‘as he believed the tendency of so many of the clergy of the Church of England towards Romanism’.
+So great were was the power of his speeches that he was reported to say as much in half an hour as an ordinary speaker would say in an hour.
 He was said to be ‘a most effective platform speaker, his thoughts finding expression in works which flowed so rapidly as to make him almost a terror to the reporters’.

 The last years of his life were spent in poor health.
 He suffered a seizure in 1875, and a stroke in 1877, after which he resigned his post at Holy Trinity Church.
 He was still able to dictate his thoughts, and continued to publish.
-However in April 1880 suffered a third more serious seizure which left him paralysed.
-He died on 19 July a 6 Salisbury Villas and was buried at Mill Road Cemetery on 24 July 1883.
-His funeral was attended by many of the leading members of the University including The Vice Chancellor, the Master of Corpus Christi, the Regius Professor of Divinity, professors of the University and parishioners of Holy Trinity.
-The Trinity College Choir sang Psalm 80 and 89 at the service.
+However in April 1880 he suffered a third more serious seizure which left him paralysed.
+He died on 19 July at 6 Salisbury Villas and was buried at Mill Road Cemetery on 24 July 1883.
+His funeral was attended by many of the leading members of the university including The Vice Chancellor, the Master of Corpus Christi, the Regius Professor of Divinity, professors of the university and parishioners of Holy Trinity.
+The Trinity College Choir sang Psalms 80 and 89 at the service.

 His widow Georgiana continued to live with her step-children Anna and Herbert.
 Herbert was Curate of Chigwell (1891), and then Vicar of Kingsbridge in Devon (at least 1901 onwards).
 She died at Kingsbridge in February 1921 aged 92 years old.
 She left an estate valued at £38,625 16s and 9d (£1.3m at 2019 values).